Saint Sava Serbian Orthodox Church (Merrillville, Indiana): 1920s

-The congregation again amended its by-laws on December 23, 1956, this time at an Extraordinary Membership Meeting.

-When the State of Indiana changed its laws for church and religious organizations on March 3, 1943, the congregation was reincorporated on June 14, 1957.

-In 1958 the school board of St. Sava Church received permission to construct and operate the concession stand at the church picnic grounds to supplement the expansion of Sunday School activities.
+The parishes had reunified by the late 1930s.
+In 1937 the cornerstone was laid for the new church, which was consecrated November 24, 1938.

-By the end of the 1950s the St. Sava Serbian Orthodox Church-School Congregation was recognized as the largest Eastern Orthodox Church in Gary.
+By the end of the 1950s the St. Sava Serbian Orthodox Church-School Congregation was the largest Eastern Orthodox Church in Gary.

-1960s

 In the beginning of the 1960s, a portion of the membership separated itself from the congregation at St. Sava to form the Macedonian Orthodox Church and a religious and cultural center was established in Crown Point, Indiana.

-In 1961, the Church and School Board, recognizing their responsibilities with the growth of the Sunday School, hired Dusan Bunjevich, a theological student, as the School Superintendent of the Sunday School and the Serbian School to direct the school curriculum with the parish priest.
-This made St. Sava Church in Gary at the time the only Serbian colony in the United States with a fully paid qualified School Superintendent.
-Later, on July 4, 1964, Bunjevic was ordained a deacon in Jackson, California, and then on August 9, 1964, he was ordained a priest at St. Sava Serbian Orthodox Church.

-In 1963, a schism at the highest levels of the Serbian Orthodox Church resulted in the defrocking of Bishop Dionisije and a division among the Serbian Orthodox faithful in diaspora.
-What followed was a bitter conflict with attendant lawsuits in civil courts for nearly three decades.
+In 1963, a schism at the highest levels of the Serbian Orthodox Church resulted in the defrocking of Bishop Dionisije and a division in the Serbian Orthodox diaspora.
+A bitter conflict ensued with attendant lawsuits in civil courts for nearly three decades.
 Locally, this schism also resulted in a portion of the membership separating from the St. Sava Church-School Congregation and forming the new congregation of St. Elijah, which established a church and cultural center in Crown Point.

-Also in the early 1960s, the parish priest of St. Sava Church, Hieromonk Petar Bankerovic, later Bishop of Australia-New Zealand, was attacked and viciously beaten outside the church, which left him with physical impairments for the rest of his life.
+Also in the early 1960s, the parish priest of St. Sava Church, Hieromonk Petar Bankerovic, later Bishop of Australia-New Zealand, was attacked and beaten outside the church, which left him with permanent physical impairments.

-Gary Mayor A. Martin Katz proclaimed Sunday, November 15, 1964, as "St. Sava Serbian Church Day" in Gary in honor of the Easter Orthodox church's 50th anniversary of its founding in the City of Gary.
-The church hosted a banquet program that featured Col. Nick T. Stepanovich, counsel for the Free Eastern Orthodox Diocese of America and Canada.

-In 1969, the newly constructed hall was officially dedicated.